josdem/hugo/content/techtalk/spring/spring_webflux_internationalization.md

 categories = ["techtalk", "code", "spring"]
 +++

-In this technical post, we will see how to use different languages in your Spring Webflux application along with [Thymeleaf](https://www.thymeleaf.org/) template framework. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot).
-Let's create a new project using this command:
+In this technical post, we will see how to use different languages (English and Spanish) in your Spring Webflux application along with [Thymeleaf](https://www.thymeleaf.org/) template or [REST](https://en.wikipedia.org/wiki/Representational_state_transfer). **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot).
+Then, let's create a new project using this command:

 ```bash
 spring init --dependencies=webflux --build=gradle --language=java spring-webflux-internationalization